 Revised policy also clarifies that the 60-day disclosure must be provided within five business days after the date the borrower becomes 60 days delinquent.
-Cross references have also been placed in Section 10.12 and Subsection 12.1.A for readers to easily locate all disclosure requirements published under the Higher Education Opportunity Act (HEAO).

 This change is necessary to align Manual text with final rules published in the Federal Register dated November 1, 2013.